 Content marketing isn’t hard.

-If you’re new to content marketing, it can be challenging to give it the proper attention, as it often feels like a shot in a dark.
+If you’re new to marketing campaigns that focus on content, it can be challenging to give it the proper attention, as it often feels like a shot in a dark.

 But it doesn’t need to be.